Cal-CS-61A-Staff/Check-In/README.md

 Provides a web-based interface for managing lab assistants.
 Allows TAs to configure seections for lab assistants to sign up for along with facilitating the check in process.

+## Branches Organization:
+* ***master*** - is the main branch, storing the current code all non-course specific features should be branched from.
+* ***cs61a*** - is the master branch for the CS61A course lab assistant manager instance.
+* ***cs61b*** - is the master branch for the CS61B course lab assistant manager instance.
+* ***data8*** - is the master branch for the DATA8 course lab assistant manager instance.

+## How to contribute:
+* Fork the repository.
+If you are not used to github have a look at [fork a repository](https://help.github.com/fork-a-repo)
+* Create a branch either from master (or a specific course branch if this is a 1 course only feature).
+* Add your features and commit your desired changes.
+* Create a pull request detailing your changes [creating pull requests](https://help.github.com/articles/about-pull-requests/).

 ## Installation

 1. Set up VirtualBox, Vagrant & Homestead